cssagogo/stringcolor/docs/README.md

+---
+---

+@import "{{ site.theme }}";

 # String Color
-A pure.js extension to generate a background color from the color passed.
+A plain js extension to generate a background color from the color passed.

 ### String Color 3
-A pure.js extension too generate a background color from the color passed.
+A plain js extension too generate a background color from the color passed.